-- To Auckland Transport (AT) for improved pathway and cycling safety, including lighting, accessibility and proactive maintenance to prevent problems; planning for impacts of climate change. - Increasing/enhancing public transport services: - o Developing AT Local (on demand shared public transport service) in parts of Papakura Local Board area to increase public transport use. - o Great South Road -moving the cycle lane to an off-road shared pathway and converting the existing cycle and parking lanes into a combined T2 bus lane. - o Increased operating hours of southern train and public transport connections to airport and other employment nodes. - o Extending public transport routes to Ardmore and Bruce Pulman Park. - To Auckland Transport for the retention and increase of the Local Board Capital Transport Fund. - Safe and clear off-road walking and cycling links between key facilities to encourage a shift away from using motor vehicles, e.g. Papakura Stream Walking and Cycling Bridge (Waiata Shores). - Safe active transport spaces (off-road walking and cycle paths) particularly around schools. - To Auckland Transport for improved road maintenance. - To Auckland Transport to investigate the development of the train/bus interchange in particular a drop off ('kiss and wave') location on Wood Street.
+• To Auckland Transport (AT) for improved pathway and cycling safety, including lighting, accessibility and proactive maintenance to prevent problems; planning for impacts of climate change.

+- Increasing/enhancing public transport services: - Developing AT Local (on demand shared public transport service) in parts of Papakura Local Board area to increase public transport use. - Great South Road -moving the cycle lane to an off-road shared pathway and converting the existing cycle and parking lanes into a combined T2 bus lane. - Increased operating hours of southern train and public transport connections to airport and other employment nodes. - Extending public transport routes to Ardmore and Bruce Pulman Park. - To Auckland Transport for the retention and increase of the Local Board Capital Transport Fund. - Safe and clear walking and cycling links between key facilities to encourage a shift away from using motor vehicles, e.g. Waiata Shores Bridge. - Safe active transport spaces (walking and cycle paths) particularly around schools.